 After a quarter of a mile, my chest was heaving and sweat poured down my furrowed brow and splashed onto the concrete floor, forming a puddle so deep that it could qualify as a saltwater aquarium.
 A half-mile later, I wondered if “runner’s high” is defined as the point at which you begin to curse and demand illicit drugs.
 At the two-mile mark, I began to hallucinate.
 The Pillsbury Doughboy was beckoning me seductively, with promises of a position as Cheesecake Judge at the annual Pillsbury Bake-Off.

-I decided to stop at the two-mile mark, provided I was not dead yet, which I felt was a distinct possibility.
+I decided to stop at the two-mile mark, provided I wasn’t dead yet, which I felt was a distinct possibility.
 When I regained consciousness on the basement floor, I crawled up the steps, wheezing and sobbing, fell into bed, and slept for 14 hours.

-Weeks later, in spite of tortuous exercise, I still had not lost any weight, but I had the bulging calf muscles of a professional wrestler and could bench press a large SUV.
-If I am ever witness to a tragic accident in which a small child is pinned under a vehicle, call the press.
-I am about to become a hero!
+Weeks later, in spite of tortuous exercise, I still hadn’t lost any weight, but I had the bulging calf muscles of a professional wrestler and could bench press a large SUV.
+If I’m ever a witness to a tragic accident in which a small child is pinned under a vehicle, call the press.
+I’m about to become a hero!

 I decided to tackle part two of the program: eat less.
-I got rid of any sweets in the house, since they are my special weakness.
+I got rid of any sweets in the house since they’re my special weakness.
 It was tough.
 I slept fitfully and dreamt nightly of ice cream sundaes and chocolate fudge.
 Late one night, in desperation, I searched frantically for any bite of indulgence.
-My search yielded nothing but some dusty peanut butter smeared on a mouse trap behind the stove.
+My search yielded nothing but some dusty peanut butter smeared on a mousetrap behind the stove.
 The trap cut my tongue and left a metallic aftertaste, but it was still worth it.

-I could not find a doctor who would agree to this plan.
-Maybe I could perform the surgeries on myself, thus not only weighing less, but gaining a skill which could earn some extra income.
-I feel I am qualified because I have memorized every episode of every medical drama which has aired on TV since 1970.
-I currently am writing a book I shall title, “Removing Your Own Appendix Using Common Household Implements.”
+I couldn’t find a doctor who would agree to this plan.
+Maybe I could perform the surgeries on myself, thus not only weighing less but gaining a skill that could earn some extra income.
+I feel I’m qualified because I’ve memorized every episode of every medical drama which has aired on TV since 1970.
+I currently am writing a book I’ll title, “Removing Your Own Appendix Using Common Household Implements.”

 I got the idea after reading about an airline passenger who suffered a collapsed lung and was saved by a surgeon on board who operated on the man using the only tools available on the plane: a coat hanger, a table knife, and a fork sterilized in brandy.
 Who needs a decade of medical schooling and expensive operating rooms equipped with millions of dollars worth of specialized equipment?

-Now that I have acquired all this knowledge, why stop at just operating on myself?
-I have equipped myself to handle any medical emergency with my collection of do-it-yourself surgical tools consisting of the following, packed into a flowered pillowcase: jumper cables, WD-40, duct tape, PCV pipe, a steak knife, a staple gun, a drinking straw, a plumber’s snake, Draino, and a glue gun.
+Now that I’ve acquired all this knowledge, why stop at just operating on myself?
+I’ve equipped myself to handle any medical emergency with my collection of do-it-yourself surgical tools consisting of the following, packed into a flowered pillowcase: jumper cables, WD-40, duct tape, PCV pipe, a steak knife, a staple gun, a drinking straw, a plumber’s snake, Draino, and a glue gun.

 Recently, while dining out, I witnessed a woman suffering a coronary incident.
 I sprang into action and performed emergency surgery in which I replaced her faulty heart with the rebuilt fuel pump from a 1976 Chevy Nova.
 She survived, but she now has an unfortunate tendency to emit billowing clouds of white smoke from her tailpipe whenever she has gas or when a new Pope is elected.

-Now if you will excuse me, one of my neighbors is suffering from an impacted colon and I need to grab my pillowcase full of tools and run over there pronto.
+Now if you’ll excuse me, one of my neighbors is suffering from an impacted colon and I need to grab my pillowcase full of tools and run over there pronto.
 Maybe the run will burn off a few calories.